Vinsengi/restaurant-booking-app/README.md

 - User authentication
 - Dish rating and reviews
-- Admin notifications
 - Multilingual support

 ## 🤝 Credit and Aknowledgments

 - Inspired by traditional Rwandan cuisine and culture.

+- Thanks to the AI

-- Thanks to the Django community and contributors.
+- Thanks to Code Institute student support Team and Student care Team for their support

-- Special thanks to the Equip-Magu initiative for educational empowerment for allowing us to use the website as a fall-back during the construction of chez mama restaurant's website.
+- Special thanks to the Equip-Magu initiative for educational empowerment for allowing us to use the website as a fall-back during the construction of chez mama restaurant's website and adding it as part of "visit our other work"